agraef/midizap/README.md

 This does exactly what we set out to do, and the transformation of the original rules we applied here is actually quite straightforward.
 In the same vein, we can combine as many different mod translations as we like, even if they involve different moduli and offset transformations.

-If you know C, you will have realized by now that macro translations work pretty much like parameter-less macros in the C programming language.
+If you know C, you will have realized by now that macro translations work pretty much like macros in the C programming language.
 The same caveats apply here, too.
 Specifically, you usually do *not* want to have a macro invoke itself (either directly or indirectly), because that will almost certainly lead to infinite recursion.
 E.g.:

 ~~~
 CC0[128] $CC1
 CC1[128] $CC0 # don't do this!
 ~~~

 midizap *will* catch such mishaps after a few iterations, but it's better to avoid them in the first place.
 We mention in passing that in theory, recursive macro calls in conjunction with value lists and change detection make the configuration language Turing-complete.
-However, there's a quite stringent limit on the number of recursive calls, and there are no variables and no iteration constructs, so these facilities aren't really intended for general-purpose programming.
+However, there's a quite stringent limit on the number of recursive calls, and there are no variables and no iteration constructs, so these facilities aren't really suitable for general-purpose programming.

 But there's still a lot of fun to be had with macros despite their limitations.
 Here's another instructive example which spits out the individual bits of a controller value, using the approach that we discussed earlier in the context of nibble extraction.
 Input comes from `CC7` in the example, and bit #*i* of the controller value becomes `CC`*i* in the output, where *i* runs from 0 to 6.
 Note that each of these rules uses a successively smaller power of 2 as modulus and passes on the remainder to the next rule, while transposition is used to extract and output the topmost bit in the quotient.